Weimar Republic

 where the republic's constituent assembly took place.
-In English, the republic was usually simply called "Germany", with "Weimar Republic" (a term introduced by Adolf Hitler in 1929) not commonly used until the 1930s.
+During the interwar period in the Anglophone world, the republic was usually simply called "Germany", with "Weimar Republic" (a term introduced by Adolf Hitler in 1929) not commonly used until the 1930s.
 The Weimar Republic had a semi-presidential system.

-Toward the end of the First World War (1914–1918), Germany was exhausted and sued for peace in desperate circumstances.
-Awareness of imminent defeat sparked a revolution, the abdication of Kaiser Wilhelm II, the proclamation of the Weimar Republic on 9 November 1918, and formal cessation of hostilities with the Allies by the Armistice of 11 November 1918.
+At the end of the First World War (1914–1918), the German Empire was economically and militarily exhausted and sued the Allies for peace.
+Awareness of an imminent defeat sparked the German revolution, the abdication of Kaiser Wilhelm II, the collapse of the Empire and the proclamation of the Weimar Republic.
+Hostilities in the war formally ceased with the Armistice of 11 November 1918.

 In its initial years, grave problems beset the Republic, such as hyperinflation and political extremism, including political murders and two attempted coups d'état by contending paramilitaries; internationally, it suffered isolation, reduced diplomatic standing and contentious relationships with the great powers.
 By 1924, a great deal of monetary and political stability was restored, and the republic enjoyed relative prosperity for the next five years; this period, sometimes known as the Golden Twenties, was characterized by significant cultural flourishing, social progress, and gradual improvement in foreign relations.
 Under the Locarno Treaties of 1925, Germany moved toward normalizing relations with its neighbors, recognizing most territorial changes under the 1919 Treaty of Versailles and committing never to go to war.
 The following year, it joined the League of Nations, which marked its reintegration into the international community.
 (Note: While Germany fulfilled most of its treaty obligations, it never completely disarmed, and paid only a small portion of war reparations (by twice restructuring its debt through the Dawes Plan and the Young Plan).)
-Nevertheless, especially on the political right, there remained strong and widespread resentment against the treaty and those who had signed and supported it.
+Nevertheless, especially on the political far-right, there remained strong and widespread resentment against the treaty and those who had signed and supported it.